biggujp/jgsee-chiiler-web/README.md

 # jgsee-chiller-webserver

-This repository contains the code for control Chiller of Emerson. but assembled by RITCHAI
+This repository contains the code for control Chiller of Emerson. but assembled by RITCHAI.

 I do deployed on ESP32 microcontrollers used by Micropython.